Address

 The consultation usually covers goals, anatomy, medical history, photography, and the difference between what is possible, what is optional, and what may not be appropriate at all.

-Relevant medical history, prior procedures, medications, and a clear sense of your goals are usually the most useful things to prepare.
+Relevant medical history, prior procedures, medications, and a clear sense of your goals are the best things to prepare.

 Yes.
 Consultation timing often affects surgery timing, travel planning, photography, and when a patient could realistically move forward with treatment.